 Tulsa, OK 74120

-Located in the historic Greenwood district, once known as "Black Wall Street of America."
-The Mabel B Little Heritage House, once owned by the Prince-Mackey family, was relocated to its present location, and has been fully restored.
-A unique historic replica of the two-story brick home built in the 1920's.
+Located in the historic Greenwood district once known as "Black Wall Street of America," the Mabel B Little Heritage House was once owned by the Prince-Mackey family.
+It was relocated to its present location and has been fully restored.
+This red brick home is a unique historic replica of the two-story brick home built in the 1920s.
 Antique furnishings within the museum create a nostalgic environment.
-The house may be rented for special occasions and events such as: weddings, parties, receptions, meetings, luncheons/dinners and workshops.
-Call for more information.

 Facility Amenities: ADA Compliant